- Pounding headache—caused by the rise in blood pressure

 - Look for possible causes:

 - Check your bladder.
 An overfull bladder is one of the most common causes of AD.

 - If you think your bowels may be a cause, do a bowel program if you can.
-You should use lidocaine gel for to numb the area for digital stimulation.
 If AD is happening during a bowel program, stop the procedure.
 You can start again after your symptoms go away.

-- Make sure the tubing is free of kinks.
+- Check your tubing to make sure it is free of kinks.

 - Empty the drainage bags regularly.

 - Make sure the drainage bag is at a level lower than your bladder.

 - Check the catheter daily for signs of wear or problems with any piece of the catheter.

 - Avoid tight or restrictive clothing.